MTawhid7/creative-catalyst-engine/README.md

 ### Interacting with the Engine

-The recommended way to test the running service is with the provided API client, which provides real-time status updates using a Server-Sent Events (SSE) stream.
+The recommended way to test the running service is with the provided API client.

 1.  **Start the application** with `make up`.
 2.  **In a separate terminal,** modify the test prompt in `api_client/example.py`.